ISISComputingGroup/ibex_developers_manual/Deployment-on-an-Instrument-Control-PC.md

 - If you are using any serial devices with the system, don't forget to check that nport is installed, and configure the COM settings as standard (moxa 1 starts at COM5, moxa 2 at COM21, etc.)
 - Check that 7-Zip is installed on the PC.
 If not, download the latest version from the 7-Zip web-site (http://www.7-zip.org/) and install it.
+- Check that git is installed on the PC.
+If not, download the latest version from the Git web-site (https://git-scm.com/download/win) and install it.
 - Check that Java is installed on the PC.
 If not, download the latest JRE from the Java web-site (http://www.java.com/en/) and install it.
 Make sure you choose the 64-bit version of Java.
 - If the PC is running the Windows Classic theme, switch it to a modern theme (e.g. Windows 7 Theme); the IBEX GUI looks better when using a modern theme.
 To change the theme see [Change Windows Theme](Change Windows Theme).
 - Check that the LabVIEW modules are installed in `C:\labview modules`.
 If the LabVIEW modules are not installed you can proceed, but there some extra steps you need to perform (see below)